 Once the pressure is gone, your child will begin to go back to napping.

-Many parents struggle after they convert their child from the crib since their child realizes that they can leave the bed.
-Multiple times.
+Many parents struggle after they convert their child from the crib since their child realizes they can leave the bed—multiple times.

-What’s important now to get sleep back on track is to explain the rules of sleep and set a clear and actionable plan when your child leaves the room.
+What’s important now to get sleep back on track is to explain sleep rules and set a clear and actionable plan when your child leaves the room.

 While closing the door causes a lot of anxiety for a young child, a tall gate (like these) can keep your child safe inside their room and treat their room like a big crib (once all furniture is secure).

 ISSUE 3: IS THE 2-YEAR-OLD SLEEP REGRESSION CAUSED MY ANXIETY?